-So why did he ask the beautiful small-town baker he had a one-stand with to marry him?
+So why did he ask the beautiful small-town baker he had a one-night stand with to marry him?
 Somehow watching her lick batter off a whisk–not a euphemism–made a wedding and a little fraud seem like a sweet idea.

 They’ll just play house and make some whoopie–pies, of course–for a few months and then move on with their separate lives.
 Until then, bring on the cream filling.
 And that is a euphemism.

 But as things heat up even outside of the kitchen, they quickly realize there’s no recipe to follow when it comes to love.